-If you want to become a member of the CoP to receive free AT support, access to online modules, and weekly email updates, please click on the “become a member” button and fill out the online form.
+If you want to become a member of the CoP to receive free AT support, access to online modules, and monthly email updates, please click on the “become a member” button and fill out the online form.
 You can also click on the “CoP Meeting Flier” to register for upcoming CoP meetings and the “CoP Meeting Video Playlist” to view past recordings.

 Assistive Technology Forward

 The Assistive Technology (AT) Forward Project is a project that is part of CARES Act ESSER funding designed to support educators, practitioners, caregivers and families to increase student autonomy in utilizing Assistive Technology tools to support access, engagement, and progress in virtual and distance learning.
 Assistive Technology Forward provides a statewide, virtual Community of Practice (CoP) to support AT and by joining this Community of Practice (CoP), members will have the opportunity to learn from experts in the field, network with colleagues statewide, receive monthly AT email updates, and attend virtual AT Forward CoP meetings.
 From AT beginner to expert, the AT Forward CoP welcomes all knowledge background levels to join!